AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 * **URL template option**: Select the URL template option to apply your URL template to all the Image Maps on an image or eCatalog page.

-* **Template option**: Deselect a Template option in the URL Image Map list if you do not want an individual Image Map to use the URL template.
+* **Template option**: Deselect a Template option in the Image Map list if you do not want an individual Image Map to use the URL template.

 ## Define other actions for Image Maps {#defining-other-actions-for-image-maps}